marllomartin/marllomartin/README.md

 - Full Stack Developer @ [Atlas](https://www.atlasgr.com.br/) 🚚

 Passionate about technology and to constantly improve my skills.
-What motivates me the most is being able to use all my knowledge on solutions that can solve problems and contribute to our community, mostly active on [GitLab](https://gitlab.com/marllomartin).
+What motivates me the most is being able to use all my knowledge on solutions that can solve problems and contribute to our community.

+I'm mostly active on [GitLab](https://gitlab.com/marllomartin).

 Currently working and wandering around. 🍃